Ed-Ibarra/Ed-Ibarra/README.md

 ---

 ### 2. [Programming challenges](https://github.com/Ed-Ibarra/programming-challenges)
-This repository includes several programming challenges that I have solved to improve my skills in **Python**.
-The problems range from basic algorithms to more advanced topics such as data structures and object-oriented programming.

 This repository is a compilation of solved challenges from platforms such as **HackerRank** and **LeetCode**, covering multiple technologies such as **Python**, **SQL**, **JavaScript**, and data structure algorithms.
 It's an excellent showcase of my problem-solving skills in varied environments.